gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-nb``
     Used to set where to execute the non-bonded interactions.
-    Can be set to "auto", "cpu", "gpu", "gpu_cpu."
+    Can be set to "auto", "cpu", "gpu."
     Defaults to "auto," which uses a compatible GPU if available.
     Setting "cpu" requires that no GPU is used.
 Setting "gpu" requires that a compatible GPU be available and will be used.
-Setting "gpu_cpu" lets the GPU compute the local and the CPU the non-local non-bonded interactions.
-Is only faster under a narrow range of conditions.

 Examples for mdrun on one node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^